siddhantladdha/analog_daddy/.github/instructions/basic.instructions.md

 wants to use custom HTML/CSS to achieve the task.
 - Group related widgets into functions (e.g., def filter_controls(): ...)
 - Use type hints and docstrings for all functions and classes.
+- When creating new module files create a docstring for it.
+When anything in the module is changed, update the docstring to reflect the changes.
 - The dashboard is a frontend for the main package and lives in `analog_daddy/dashboard/` directory.
 - Use the following structure for scalable streamlit apps:
   - app.py: Streamlit app entry point